Family, Children & Education

 - recognition for immigration purposes

 All these areas will be affected once you get married or enter into a civil partnership.
-Once the Marriage (Same-Sex Couples) Act enters into force in 2014, couples in civil partnerships can also have their status changed to “married” in England and Wales.
+Same-sex couples who entered into a civil partnership before 2014 can also have their status changed to “married” in England and Wales.

 Same-sex couples, like unmarried couples regardless of sexual orientation, can also file for joint adoption of a child in England, Scotland, and Wales, as long as they meet the other criteria of the adoption process (e.g. British citizenship or the right to reside permanently in the country).
 In Northern Ireland, the situation is rather different.
-In June 2013, the Court of Appeal in Belfast ruled that same-sex couples in civil partnerships should be able to adopt children, but opponents of this verdict might try for an appeal in the Supreme Court.
-So far, the legal situation remains unclear.
+In June 2013, the Court of Appeal in Belfast ruled that same-sex couples in civil partnerships should be able to adopt children

 If you are “subject to immigration control”, British authorities consider you an immigrant and treat you accordingly.
 You have to put up with far more red tape before you can get married or enter into a civil partnership in the UK.